Sandz-Studio/she_codes_news/README.md

 # Sandra Lopez - She Codes News

 ## About This Project
-This is a News story webiste created using Django as a project for the She Codes Plus Program.
+This is a News story website created using Django as a project for the She Codes Plus Program.
 The theme of my website was inspired by the TV shows I was watching while learning Django.

 ## How To Run This Code